High-Resolution Ground-Based Spectroscopy (2024 – present)

 Junior Member of the TESS Follow-up Observing Program (2020 – present)

-As a member of the Seeing-Limited Photometry group, I reduced photometric data collected by telescopes in the Las Cumbres Observatory Global Telescope Network and helped discover 10 exoplanets using the transit method.
-These include hot Jupiters, sub-Neptunes, and more.
-Parts of this research were presented at the Society for Astronomical Sciences Symposium.
+As a member of the Seeing-Limited Photometry group, I reduced photometric data collected by telescopes in the Las Cumbres Observatory Global Telescope Network and helped discover 12 exoplanets using the transit method.
+These included hot Jupiters, sub-Neptunes, and more.
+Parts of this research were presented at the Society for Astronomical Sciences Symposium, and I co-authored 24 (and counting) works.